Rosewool Insulation Refractory Co.,Ltd.

 DIY Hack: Cut the blanket using a utility knife and straightedge, then wrap around pipes or ducts for instant thermal protection.

-FAQs About Foil-Faced Rock Wool Blankets
+FAQs About Foil-Faced rock Wool Blankets

 Q: Which side faces outward during installation?